Skip to main content

 One interesting part of the TC setup is that the time machine functions like a wormhole, in that it connects only to itself, and doesn’t travel to arbitrary times like a classic H. G. Wells-style time machine does.
 The time machine has performance limits, and the scientist explains to the protagonist that it can’t send him back more times because it will run out of fuel.
 Further, he went back almost as early as possible; the second trip, he exits just seconds before his first trip arrives and must frantically hide in order to remain consistent.

-So, this is why the third loop is the once-and-for-all loop: he can’t go back to patch up errors in the third loop like he did for the second loop, because there is no fuel and he also observed that there were no earlier selves exiting at the same earliest-possible time that he did.
+So, this is why the third loop is the once-and-for-all loop: he can’t go back to patch up errors in the third loop like he did for the second loop, because there is no time machine fuel, and he also observed that there were no earlier selves exiting at the same earliest-possible time that he did.

 This is an arbitrary limit, but lifting it points to two of the most important formal features of a stable time-loop story: a stable time-loop is like a murder mystery or a magic trick in that what you see is not what you get.